20 Must-Watch Canadian Lesbian Movies & Dramas (Updated 2025)

 Floored by Love (2005)

-Here’s a refreshingly light-hearted take on family relationships.
-The story of Janet from Japan and Cara from China shows how love crosses boundaries of nationality and culture.
+๐Ÿ‘€ Why It’s Worth Watching: This is a somewhat light-hearted approach to family dynamics.
+The narrative of Janet from Japan and Cara from China demonstrates how love transcends cultural and national borders.

 Lost and Delirious (2001)